Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Definition of the renormalisation map

 where $H_{k+1}$ and $K_{k+1}$ are given by \eqref{eq:defofHk+1} and \eqref{eq:defofKk+1} respectively. \end{definition} We have already shown the following result for $\boldsymbol{T}_k$. \begin{proposition} For $L\geq 2^{d+2}+4R$ and $0\leq k\leq N-1$ the renormalisation transformation $\boldsymbol{T}_k$ is well defined and satisfies for $H_k\in M_0(\mathcal{B}_k)$, $K_k\in M(\Pck)$, $H_{k+1}\in M_0(\mathcal{B}_{k+1})$, and $K_{k+1}\in M(\Pckp)$ with $\boldsymbol{T}_k(H_k,K_k,\boldsymbol{q})=(H_{k+1},K_{k+1})$ the identity

 \end{proposition}

 \begin{proof} Lemma~\ref{le:K_kplus_factors} shows that $K_{k+1}\in M(\Pckp)$.
 Therefore the map $\boldsymbol{T}_k$ is well defined.
 Equation \eqref{mainrenormprop_again} follows from \eqref{eq:renormmap_reblocked}. \end{proof} Of course the condition \eqref{mainrenormprop_again} is not sufficient for our analysis.
 In addition we need smoothness and boundedness results for the map $\boldsymbol{T}_k$.
-This requires to equip the spaces $M(\Pck)$ with a norm.
+This requires that the spaces $M(\Pck)$ are equipped with a norm.
 In the next section we will define the relevant norms which will allow us to establish the smoothness result and to prove contraction properties of $\boldsymbol{T}_k$.